bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

          L[y] = \int_a^b \sqrt{1 + (\frac{dy}{dx})^2} dx

-    Notice that we're using the derivtive of :math:`y(x)` instead of the function itself.
+    Notice that we're using the derivative of :math:`y(x)` instead of the function itself.
 Solving for :math:`a=0, b=1, y=x`, we get:

     .. math::